top of page

 Anxiety is a physiological response to a stressful or potentially dangerous situation.
 In its normal state, anxiety is an important human coping mechanism.
 When anxiety becomes excessive or irrational, it is considered an anxiety disorder.

-Anxiety disorders can be generalized, namely, a free-floating anxiety, or can take the form of a panic attack, or a phobia, that is, a persistent and recurrent fear of a particular situation, object or activity like agoraphobia.
-Maybe you suffer from Social Anxiety Disorder, Obsessive-Compulsive Disorder (OCD) or Post-Traumatic Stress Disorder (PTSD).
+Some anxiety disorders can be generalized like a free-floating anxiety, while others may take the form of a panic attack or a phobia.
+A phobia can manifest as a persistent and recurrent fear of a particular situation, object or activity.
+You may suffer from a simple phobia such as claustrophobia, or a more complex one such as Social Anxiety Disorder or agoraphobia.
+Other anxiety related conditions include Obsessive-Compulsive Disorder (OCD) or Post-Traumatic Stress Disorder (PTSD).

 Anxiety can be debilitating and limiting.
 It can hold you back from living fully and expressing your true self.
 With the support and healing power of our therapeutic relationship and the use of cognitive-behavioral, mindfulness and/or psychoanalytic techniques, you can learn new patterns of thought, feeling and behaviors that will minimize the symptoms of anxiety and help you cope more effectively with stressors in your life.